Things to do in Torres del Paine

 Torres del Paine Horse Riding

-Explore the pampas with the gauchos, ride up to the glaciers, and explore the foothills and mountains of the Cordillera Paine with its mile-high granite peaks.
-Find riding trips…
+Day rides or longer treks that explore the pampas with the gauchos, head up to glaciers or follow trails through the Cordillera Paine with its mile-high granite peaks.

 Mountain Biking in Torres del Paine